 - Death of a friend or loved one represents change (endings and new beginnings) and is not a paranormal prediction of any kind.
 If you are recently bereaved, it may be an attempt to come to terms with the event.

-- Falling is a common dream symbol that relates to our anxieties about letting go, losing control over a situation, or somehow failing after a success.
+- Falling is a common dream symbol that relates to our anxieties about letting go, losing control, or somehow failing after a success.

 - Faulty machinery in dreams is often caused by your language centers being shut down while asleep, making it difficult to dial a phone, read the time, or search the internet.
 It can also represent performance anxiety in life.

 - Food is said to symbolize knowledge, because it nourishes the body just as information nourishes the brain.
 Food for thought?

 - Demons are sneaky evil entities which signify repressed emotions.
 You may secretly feel the need to change your own behaviors for the better.

 - Hair has significant ties with sexuality, according to Freud.
 Abundant hair may symbolize virility, while cutting hair off in a dream shows a loss of libido.
 Hair loss may also express a literal fear of going bald or becoming unattractive.